What is the Foundation's purpose?

 Our organization does not have a formal connection with the Crawford Taylor Foundation.
 Will that impact our chances of receiving a grant?

-Foundation considers each request on its own merit regardless of a
+request on its own merit regardless of a connection.

 How often can an organization request funding from the Foundation?